My Favorite Hotels in Oahu

 With a wide selection of kid-friendly hotels, gentle surf, soft sand, shopping, cultural and historic attractions, water activities, and casual dining, Honolulu offers an ideal setting for a family vacation on Oahu.
 Opt for one of the central beachfront neighborhoods like Ala Moana or Waikiki and be just steps away from world-class beaches and urban conveniences.
 Plus there’s a free fireworks show every Friday night at Hilton Hawaiian Village.
 Families with young children should consider staying in Ko Olina on the Leeward Coast; resorts here boast sunny beaches with gentle waves, shallow lagoons for wading and learning to swim, stunning pools with food and drink service, and kids’ clubs with activities.
 Active families with older kids will enjoy the Windward Coast with its mix of adventure parks, hiking trails, varied beaches, and water sports.
 Finally, the North Shore has a charming, small-town, family-friendly vibe with great surfing and swimming beaches, paddleboarding in the river of Haleiwa, and watching the sea turtles at Laniakea Beach.

-- Most Romantic Places in Oahu: Honolulu, Leeward Coast
+- Best Honeymoon Location for Couples in Oahu: Honolulu, Leeward Coast

 Honolulu is the honeymoon capital of the island.
 Beachfront hotels south of Sand Island offer direct sunset views over the ocean, many with balconies ideal for private dining and most with blissful pools with food and drink service.
 Stay at the north side of Waikiki for a vibrant beach scene and Friday night fireworks, head toward Kaimuki and Kapahulu for a local vibe and the city’s trendiest restaurants and bars, or get close to nature at Diamond Head State Monument, a dormant volcano with lush greenery, hiking trail, and panoramic views.
 For a more low-key vacation, base yourselves on the Leeward Coast at Ko Olina.
 Spend the day exploring the rustic coastline with secluded beaches, hike the Waianae Range to swim beneath remote waterfalls, hit up the farmers’ market or even take a farm tour.
 Back at the resort, lounge poolside, beachside, or in one of seven lagoons, enjoy fine meals, hand-crafted cocktails, and extravagant rooms and suites.